aancw/Belati/README.md

 - Subbrute
 - nmap
 - git
+- sqlite3

 ## Notice
-I'm using PyWhois Library, Sublist3r, MailHarvester, Emingoo as part of my code.
 This tool is for educational purposes only.
 Any damage you make will not affect the author.
-Do It With Your Own Risk
+Do It With Your Own Risk!

 ## Author
 Aan Wahyu a.k.a Petruknisme(https://petruknisme.com)